Home / Industries / Manufacturing

 Map the industrial buyer's journey.
 Build presence at every research stage.

-The Marketing Strategy Diagnostic for manufacturing begins with industrial buyer journey mapping.
+The Marketing Strategy Review for manufacturing begins with industrial buyer journey mapping.
 Before identifying channels or content, we map how your specific buyer - by role, by industry, and by buying stage - researches and evaluates suppliers in your product category.
 This mapping determines which digital channels they use, which content formats they engage with, and at which stages in the evaluation process your firm currently appears and does not appear.

 The buyer journey map is specific to your product category.
 A procurement manager evaluating capital equipment has a fundamentally different research process than a formulation engineer evaluating specialty materials.
 The content strategy and channel priorities that follow from the mapping reflect those differences rather than applying a generic B2B demand generation approach to an industrial context.